reactGo/reactGo/docs/learning/Redux.md

 If you want to learn more, just go to the [docs](http://redux.js.org/).
 Trust me, it's good.
 Otherwise, read the code yourself!

-This README is here is to explain some of the syntax we opted to use.
+This README is here to explain some of the syntax we opted to use.

 We recently switched to using `mapDispatchToProps` in our react-redux `connect` function.
 This is an implementation detail, but I hope the explanation below